Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 whose coefficients are given by

 where $A, B$ and $C$ are constants given by

-These coefficients are completely general, meaning that $k_m$ does not necessarily satisfy the consistency equation~(\ref{consistency}).
-If $k_m$ does satisfy the consistency equation, the coefficients $B$ and $C$ are nonzero, while the coefficient $A$ vanishes.
+These coefficients are completely general, meaning that $k_m$ does not necessarily satisfy the consistency equation Eq.~(\ref{consistency}).
+If $k_m$ satisfies the consistency equation, the coefficient $A$ vanishes but the coefficients $B$ and $C$ are nonzero.
 As a result, the average heat for $t > t_f$ becomes time-independent.
-However, the variance and higher-order moments of the heat depend on time and have a characteristic time given by $1/(2k_f)$.
-If $k_m$ is a solution of the consistency equation (\ref{consistency}), the average heat and variance are given by:
+However, the variance and higher-order moments of the heat PDF depend on time and have a characteristic relaxation time given by $1/k_f$.
+If $k_m$ is a solution of Eq.~(\ref{consistency}), the average heat and variance are given by